mondora/handbook/README.md

 ###Challenges

 Challenges keep your work interesting and help you come out of your comfort zone and constantly strive to improve.
-Here at mondora we love a good challenge, and this is why we have set up a list of Objective Key Results that we want to achieve every month.
+Here at mondora we love a good challenge, and this is why we have set up a list of Objectives and Key Results that we want to achieve every month.
 These are not individual, creating competition, but rather goals that the whole team can work towards and achieve together.
 Good teamwork is essential for coping with these challenges and reaching the desired results.

 Our OKRs range from certifications, to analyst meetings, to opensource projects, to environmental goals.
 There is something for everyone and your colleagues are there to support you in the challenges you wish to attempt.